colin-mccarthy/k3s-pi-hole/README.md

 ```

-Now you should be able to access the Pi-hole web Gui at http://<node-IP>:80 and http://<node-IP>/admin
+Now you should be able to access the Pi-hole web Gui at http://(node-IP):80 and http://(node-IP)/admin

 <img src="./docs/pi-hole-gui.png" width="450">

+The login password is: admin